mustafamagdy/ecommerce/backend/tasks.md

 4- user 1 call same api again with the additional one time use manager override token 5- (optional) store the mot in cash for expired token until its ttl end
 //////////////////////////

+Tenant has branches
+each branch has cash register(s)

+/////// Cash Register ///////